 Only about half of these may be available depending on the time of your visit.
 Many are served at the far left window, which is typically open during peak lunchtime, from 11am through about 2pm.

 Watermelon Lemonade Featuring Odwalla:

-Dold and refreshing – sweet but not cloying and on a hot day, I appreciated it lacking the carbonation of the soft drinks that will just end up dehydrating you more.
+The Watermelon Lemonade is cold, sweet, and refreshing.
+I appreciated it lacking the carbonation of the soft drinks that will just end up dehydrating you more.
 This and a complimentary cup of water would be my drink choices here.

-While outside, most areas are covered by a variety of roofs and umbrellas.
+While outside, a variety of roofs and umbrellas cover most areas.
 It’s still less comfortable than Restaurantosaurus or Pizzafari, but it may be worth making do for the more unique food.